Unify Health Labs Multi-GI 5 Reviews - Legit or Hype?

 Unify Health Labs Multi-GI 5 is a powdered supplement that combines prebiotics, probiotics and gut-health ingredients they claim can give you more energy and cut down on gastrointestinal-related discomfort and food cravings.

-The company was started by Randy Jackson, brother of the late Michael Jackson and former American Idol judge.
-Jackson lost more than 100 pounds after gastric bypass surgery and lifestyle change, and is now on a mission to promote good health through a simple solution: one scoop of supplement a day.
+The company was started by Randy Jackson, the former American Idol judge.
+Jackson lost more than 100 pounds after gastric bypass surgery and lifestyle change and is now on a mission to promote good health through a simple solution: one scoop of supplement a day.

 If you’re struggling with a constant feeling of bloating, gas and constipation, then a supplement like this is a ray of hope.
 However, every supplement needs to come under scrutiny regarding its ingredients, claims and the scientific evidence that either supports or stymies those claims.